maurosorrentino/serverless-MVP-app/readme.md

 ## 2. Dashboarding and Alerting (TODO)

 **Metrics Visualization:**
-- Amazon Managed Grafana (or self-hosted based on team size)
+- Amazon Managed Grafana (or self-hosted based on team size and company goals)

 **Logs Analysis:**
 - OpenSearch (can be serverless)